gabiseabra/redux-saga-test-factory/README.md

 ## Cloning

-`sagaTest.clone` branches the state of the generator into another `sagaTest` function, which runs without affecting the state of the original one.
+`sagaTest.clone` branches the `sagaTest` into another instance of itself with the same sate, which runs without affecting the state of the original one.

-It may take a value to override the one resolved from the previous test before resuming.
+It may take a value to override the value resolved from the previous test before resuming.

 ```ts
 clone(value?): SagaTestIt<Ctx>